yliu-hashed/shimmers-hdl/Sources/Shimmers/Documentation.docc/Articles/Getting Started with Shimmers.md

 > Note:
 This struct has a bit-level layout in hardware.
 If `VoteResult` is in a ports, the order of the ports will match the order of the members.
-If `VoteResult` is flattened, the order of the ports will be declared from LSB to MSB.
+If `VoteResult` is flattened, the order of the ports will be declared from MSB to LSB according to the declared order.
+This order is not the memory representation of the struct in regular Swift!

 ## Building Our First Circuit

 Then, we need to describe the process of counting the votes.
 This can be done by writing a static function that receives the votes and returns a `VoteResult`.
+In the function, we loop over all votes and increment two counters, each representing the accepting and rejecting counts.
+Lastly, we return a win when the accepting count is greater than the rejecting count, and return a tie when both counts are equal.

 ```swift
 import Shimmers